Hahn-Schickard/STAG-Modbus-Technology-Adapter/README.md

 ## Dependencies
 ### Required

+* compiler with C++17 support
 * cmake 3.24.0 >= - build system generator, used by package generator as well
 * python3 - used by utilities and package generator
-* conan 2.0.9 - dependency handler/package generator, see [SSO Wiki](https://ssowiki.hsg.privat/en/Softwareentwicklung/Cpp/Conan_Package_Manager) for installation
+* conan 2.0.10 - dependency handler/package generator, see [SSO Wiki](https://ssowiki.hsg.privat/en/Softwareentwicklung/Cpp/Conan_Package_Manager) for installation

 ### Optional

 * clang-format 15.0.7 - to use formatting tools
 * clang-tidy 15.0.7 - to use static code analysis
+* lcov - to generate code coverage reports
+* valgrind - to run memory analysis
-* doxygen 1.9.4 - to generate documentation from code
+* doxygen 1.9.8 - to generate documentation from code
+* plantuml 1.2023.10 - to generate UML diagrams in doxygen

 ## Visual Studio Code Support